 Know Your Deadlines

-- Early Decision I & II (ED) – ED I deadlines traditionally fall in November and ED II traditionally falls in January.
+- Early Decision I & II (ED) – ED I deadlines most commonly fall in November, while most ED II deadlines fall in January.
 Each will require attendance if a student is accepted.
-Candidates must withdraw applications submitted to other schools, if admitted through the binding ED agreement.
+Candidates must withdraw applications submitted to other schools if admitted through the binding ED agreement.